lcaballero/JavaLisp/readme.md

 1. Clone the repo, then run: `%> mvn package` which should pull down some dependencies and jar up the end code into a fat jar.

+## License

+See license file.

+The use and distribution terms for this software are covered by the [Eclipse Public License 1.0][EPL-1], which can be found in the file epl-v10.html at the root of this distribution.
+By using this software in any fashion, you are agreeing to be bound by the terms of this license.
+You must not remove this notice, or any other, from this software.

 [Antlr4-Ref]: http://pragprog.com/book/tpantlr2/the-definitive-antlr-4-reference
 [Clojure-Prog]: http://shop.oreilly.com/product/0636920013754.do
 [Clojure-Joy]: http://www.manning.com/fogus2/